YottaDB/YDBDoc/ProgGuide/ioproc.rst

 CHSET=expr Applies to: All devices

 Establishes a common encoding for both input and output devices for the device being OPENed in UTF-8 mode.
 The value of the expression can be M, UTF-8, UTF-16, UTF-16LE, or UTF-16BE.
-For more information, refer to `ICHSET <./ioproc.html#ichset>`_ and `OCHSET <./ioproc.html#ochset>`_.
+For more information, refer to `ICHSET`_ and `OCHSET`_.

 ~~~~~~~~
 COMMAND